bovino/bovino/README.md

 - Macromedia Certified ColdFusion Developer
 - Member of Kong Champions program
 - Former member of Team Macromedia for ColdFusion (later renamed for Adobe Community Experts)
-- Speaker at KongHQ "Destination:Scale" in 2021 with a session named ""
+- Speaker at KongHQ "Destination:Scale" in 2021 with a session named "MAKE IT EASY: AUTOMATING TESTS AND DEPLOYMENT OF CUSTOM PLUGINS"
-- Speaker at TDC 2020, at the Kotlin Track with a session named ""
+- Speaker at TDC 2020, at the Kotlin Track with a session named "Using SpringBoot 2.3.0 with Kotlin and Gradle"
-- Speaker at TDC 2021, at the JavaScript and NodeJS Track with a session named ""
+- Speaker at TDC 2021, at the JavaScript and NodeJS Track with a session named "Writing consumer driven contract tests in Pact for an API client in NodeJS"
-- Speaker at TDC 2022, at the JavaScript and NodeJS Track with a session named ""
+- Speaker at TDC 2022, at the JavaScript and NodeJS Track with a session named "Evaluating and improving performance of APIs written in NodeJS"

 ## 📱 My Contacts (Email, StackOverflow and Linkedin profile) ##